nittin-cz/xperience-by-kentico-aira-unified/docs/Contributing-Setup.md

 When updating JavaScript files, it's important to update the version in the following locations:

-1. In the `FrontEnd/package.json` file - update the `version` field
+1. In the `FrontEnd/package.json` file - update the `version` field.
-2. In the `Admin/AiraUnifiedConstants.cs` file - update the `AssetVersion` constant
+2. In the `Admin/AiraUnifiedConstants.cs` file - update the `AssetVersion` constant.

 These two values should always be synchronized to ensure proper loading of new file versions in browsers.